 Scott Tusa is a Buddhist teacher based in Brooklyn, New York.
 Ordained by His Holiness the Fourteenth Dalai Lama, he spent nine years as a Buddhist monk, with much of that time engaged in solitary meditation retreat and study in the United States, India, and Nepal.
 He teaches meditation and Buddhist psychology internationally in group and one-to-one settings, and supports Tsoknyi Rinpoche's Pundarika Sangha as a practice advisor.
 He trained in Buddhist philosophy and meditation with some of the greatest living masters since his early twenties, including Lama Zopa Rinpoche, Tsoknyi Rinpoche, and Tulku Sangag Rinpoche.

-Scott is featured regularly at MNDFL, Tibet House, Nalanda Institute, Dharma Punx, InsightLA, and teaching retreats with Tsoknyi Rinpoche's Pundarika sangha.
-He has also been featured at the Den Meditation, Ocean of Compassion Buddhist Center, Vajrapani Institute, Shantideva Meditation Center, Tse Chen Ling, and many other meditation organizations and communities.
+Scott is featured regularly at Tibet House, Nalanda Institute, InsightLA, and teaching retreats with Tsoknyi Rinpoche's Pundarika sangha.
+He has also been featured at Ocean of Compassion Buddhist Center, Vajrapani Institute, Shantideva Meditation Center, Tse Chen Ling, the Den Meditation, MNDFL, and many other meditation organizations and communities.